Hubert H. Humphrey Fellowship for Academic Year 2023-24

 - University teachers or academic researchers with no management responsibilities (except in the fields of Substance Abuse Education, Prevention, and Treatment and Teaching of English as a Foreign Language);

-- Individuals with dual U.S. citizenship or U.S. permanent resident status.
+- Individuals with dual U.S. citizenship or U.S. permanent resident status; and

 Note: A candidate with recent third-country experience, especially in developed countries, may have a less compelling need for the Humphrey Fellowship Program than a candidate who has never had a significant professional opportunity abroad.
 If a candidate has had a recent professional or study experience in another developed country, he or she should clearly explain why this experience has not already addressed the need of the candidate for professional training and leadership development.